alexames/progress-and-poverty/Book 1/Chapter 4.md

-# CHAPTER IV
+# Chapter IV

-## The Maintenance of Laborers Not Drawn from Capital But a stumbling block may
+## The Maintenance of Laborers Not Drawn from Capital

-yet remain, or may recur, in the mind of the reader.
+But a stumbling block may yet remain, or may recur, in the mind of the reader.

 As the plowman cannot eat the furrow, nor a partially completed steam engine aid in any way in producing the clothes the machinist wears, have I not, in the